 The hover state of one engineer would reflect his excitement at being chosen, while the two remaining would express their dismay.

-The active state would see the remain two recede while details about the primary engineer would be revealed showing both personal interests as well as their real-world impact via Causes as a product.
+The active state would see the remaining two recede while details about the primary engineer would be revealed showing both personal interests as well as their real-world impact via Causes as a product.

 Greg, one of the more reserved people in the office, turned out to be one of the most expressive during the photoshoot.
 He required little direction when asked to look distressed.